 USNS Montford Point Takes On Legacy, Leads New Class of Navy Ships

-The Montford Point Marines Congressional Gold Medal Ceremony Overview
+The National Montford Point Marines Congressional Gold Medal Ceremony Overview

 In 1941, President Franklin D. Roosevelt signed Executive Order # 8802 allowing African Americans to be recruited into the United States Marine Corps.
 African American recruits received basic training at Camp Montford Point, NC.